overprotocol/overprotocol.github.io/docs/operators/operate-validators.md

 Once the exit process is complete, the validator's account status changes in several key ways:

-- No Longer Active: The account will no longer perform any network duties as a validator.
+- **No Longer Active**: The account will no longer perform any network duties as a validator.
-- Ineligibility for Rewards: It ceases to earn staking rewards.
+- **Ineligibility for Rewards**: The account ceases to earn staking rewards.
-- Removal of Stake: The staked OVER tokens are no longer considered "at stake."
+- **Removal of Stake**: The staked OVER tokens are no longer considered "at stake."
+- **Full Withdrawal**: After some epochs, the staked OVER tokens will be withdrawn to the address set in the deposit data.